 Furthermore, the OMAD diet is typically not recommended for athletes or people who exercise vigorously or for longer workouts because it is not usually possible to fuel your body appropriately before or after your workout.

-Gormer says that, ultimately, the OMAD is too restrictive all around and not generally a sound approach to healthy eating.
+Gomer said that, ultimately, the OMAD is too restrictive all around and not generally a sound approach to healthy eating.

 “I believe while weight loss will happen if the person is compliant with the protocol, it will end up with overeating at some point due to the extreme restriction.
-The risk of the diet is that, once again, a person has high hopes of weight loss from this extreme plan and [is] disappointed when they restrict, lose some weight, and then gain it all back,” she warns.
-“The caloric restriction will happen when only one meal day is eaten, but many times, a lot of junk food is craved as the body tries to prevent this extreme restriction.”
+The risk of the diet is that, once again, a person has high hopes of weight loss from this extreme plan and [is] disappointed when they restrict, lose some weight, and then gain it all back,” she warned.
+“The caloric restriction will happen when only one meal day is eaten, but many times, a lot of junk food is craved, as the body tries to prevent this extreme restriction.”

 “Repeated calorie restriction causes the BMR (Basal Metabolic Rate) to slow down, making it harder and harder to lose weight the more restrictive diets you follow.
-That is why diets may work initially but after a time, they seem to stop working,” she says.
+That is why diets may work initially, but after a time, they seem to stop working,” she said.
 “For example, the BMR may be 2,000 [calories per day], but if that person diets, loses weight quickly, gains weight back and more, the next time they go on another diet, their BMR has slowed down due to the restriction from their last diet, so now their BMR is 1,800 calories.
 This cycle repeats to the point where people can’t lose weight no matter how much they restrict.”